dahlo/bjornlunden_document_downloader/README.md

                         Start date for journal entries.
 Default is {year-1}-01-01.
   -e ENDDATE, --enddate ENDDATE
                         End date for journal entries.
 Default is {year-1}-12-31.
+  -m, --me              Print out information about your own API user and exits.

 ```

 It will use the credentials stored in the `CONFIG` file and save all documents in `OUTPUT_DIR`, organized by account.
 Each document will be named